erdogant/hgboost/docs/source/Algorithm.rst

 Algorithm
 '''''''''

-The ``gridsearch`` method consists of various parts, namely, AAA BBB and CCC
+The ``hgboost`` method consists of various parts, namely, AAA BBB and CCC

 AAA